 do not get distressed,

 Scientists have found four different levels of stress that can take over a project manager.
-They were, of course, defined by an experienced project manager consultant, Dr. Karl Albrecht.
+They were, of course, defined by an experienced project management consultant, Dr. Karl Albrecht.
 Here they are:

-● Time stress – deliver the work in due time
+- Time stress – deliver the work in due time.
+Are you doing your best here?

-● Situational stress – serious situation without sense of control: emergency, illness, losses of any kind…
+- Situational stress – a serious situation without any sense of control: emergency, illness, losses of any kind

 If you figure out another type, let us know!

-But the good news is, we can make it easier.
+Bottom line: a PM’s day almost never starts off easy.
+But the good news is, we know how to make it easier.
+Let’s see how.

 It’s even better if you are the first to come to the office and use all the calm time to get this done.